FChannel0/FChannel-Server/README.md

   `publicindex:true`     Add instance to the public instance index at https://fchan.xyz, if you do not want to be added set this value to `false` If you are on the public index and want to be removed get in contact with the FChan dev to be removed.

   `instancesalt:put your salt string here` Used for secure tripcodes currently.

-  `redis:redis://localhost` Used for Redis.
-This should be `redis://localhost` in most cases.

   Currently e-mail is not implemented to do anything special, but the code is in place